-Frank et al. proposed two explanations for their hypothesis of non-collapse: (1) there was a spatio-temporal mismatch between the spring acoustic survey and capelin phenology; and (2) there was a change in biology of capelin from a highly migratory stock to one that inhabits the inshore.
+Frank et al. proposed two explanations for their hypothesis of non-collapse: (1) a spatio-temporal mismatch between the spring acoustic survey and capelin phenology; and (2) a change in biology of capelin from a highly migratory stock to one that inhabits the inshore.
 The first hypothesis was rejected by both Frank et al. and our analyses.
 While the spring acoustic survey surveys all age classes (age-1 to age-3+), it primarily targets the younger, immature portion of the stock that is not migrating, so late spawning post-1991 would not affect the abundance index of the immature portion of the stock.
 The positive significant relationship between an inshore larval index and the offshore age-2 abundance index also provides strong support for the ability of the spring acoustic survey to produce an index of age-2 capelin abundance (Murphy et al. 2018).
 Therefore, we argue that the spring acoustic survey provides a robust index of a currently depressed capelin stock in the offshore.

 Frank et al.’s second hypothesis is that the capelin stock has become less migratory and stayed inshore year round post-1991.
 We tested this hypothesis using multiple independent datasets, which included both fishery-dependent (inshore commercial catch) and fishery-independent (spring acoustic survey, FBTS, AZMP oceanography cruises, larval indices, predator diet, predator behaviour) data.
 Using the FBTS data and the center of gravity approach described in Thorson et al. (2016), we found no evidence of inter-annual longitudinal movements post-1995, but rather capelin’s centre of gravity moved latitudinally depending on abundance.
 In years with low capelin abundance, capelin was distributed further south.
 This southerly distribution of capelin post-1991 was also found for juvenile capelin (Anderson et al. 2002) and in fall acoustic surveys (Miller & Lilly 1991, Miller 1992, 1993, 1994).
 However, the FBTS surveys a limited number of inshore strata.
 If we considered all of the inshore strata not surveyed by the FBTS, there would need to be a minimum of 41,000 kg/km2 of capelin uniformly distributed in the inshore strata to compensate for the ‘missing’ 3-6 Mt capelin from the offshore.
 Seasonal acoustic surveys in Trinity bay found a maximum of 10,000 kg/km2 in June, and the inshore capelin densities were a fraction of this outside of the peak spawning period.
-The lack of capelin in the inshore area outside of the spawning period is also corroborated with predator diet and behavior data.
-Atlantic cod inshore diet data from 1996-2003 found capelin feeding was highly prevalent in June compared to January (Sherwood et al. 2007); murres exhibited a temporal shift towards later breeding in the late 1990s, which corresponded with the later inshore arrivals of capelin in the murres’ foraging range (Davoren & Montevecchi 2003); dietary shifts in four seabird species (great shearwater Ardenna gravis, sooty shearwater Ardenna grisea, herring gull Larus argentatus, great blackbacked gull Larus marinus) and humpback whale (Megaptera novaeangliae) throughout the summer was associated with dramatic shifts in inshore capelin abundance associated with the spawning season (Gulka et al. 2017).
+The lack of adult capelin in the inshore area outside of the spawning period is also corroborated with predator diet and behavior data.
+Atlantic cod inshore diet data from 1996-2003 found capelin feeding was highly prevalent in June compared to January (Sherwood et al. 2007); murres exhibited a temporal shift towards later breeding in the late 1990s, which corresponded with the later inshore arrivals of capelin in the murres’ foraging range (Davoren & Montevecchi 2003); dietary shifts in four seabird species (great shearwater Ardenna gravis, sooty shearwater Ardenna grisea, herring gull Larus argentatus, great black-backed gull Larus marinus) and humpback whale (Megaptera novaeangliae) throughout the summer was associated with dramatic shifts in inshore capelin abundance associated with the spawning season (Gulka et al. 2017).
 Furthermore, it is highly unlikely that 3-6 Mt of capelin inshore would have been missed since 1991, given that there are harvesters with echo sounders on the water pursuing inshore fisheries for capelin, Atlantic herring, snow crab (Chionoecetes opilio) and Atlantic cod.